Yandex Cloud

 folder-id: b1gveg9vude9********

-Save the folder ID from the folder-id property.
-This ID is required for configuring a service account.
+Save the folder ID from the folder-id field in the response; you will need it for configuring a service account.

 Configure a service accountConfigure a service account